 Eligibility criteria category Eligibility criteria Activity description The activity is feeding of more than 150 but not more than 1000 standard cattle units in an intensive animal feedlot.
-Activity location The feedlot complex is not within 1000 metres of: a dwelling, residential allotment, mobile home or caravan park, residential marina, motel, hotel or hostel or other residential premises a kindergarten, school, university, library, childcare centre or other educational institution a medical centre or hospital a medical centre or hospital a protected area under the Nature Conservation Act 1992 a public park or gardens.
+Activity location The feedlot complex is not within 1000 metres of: a dwelling, residential allotment, mobile home or caravan park, residential marina, motel, hotel or hostel or other residential premises a kindergarten, school, university, library, childcare centre or other educational institution a medical centre or hospital • a protected area under the Nature Conservation Act 1992 a public park or gardens.
 The activity will not be carried out in any category A or B environmentally sensitive area.
-The activity is not carried out in a high preservation, special floodplain management area or floodplain management area in any declared wild river area.
+The activity is not carried out in a designated precinct in a strategic environmental area as defined in the Regional Planning Interests Regulation 2014 or regional plan.
 The activity does not occur within 100 metres of any watercourse, wetland or spring.
 This is measured from the boundary of the activity.
 The activity is not located on deep sands.
 The activity must be located above the Q100 flood level.
 Air The combustion of fuel, other than natural gases, does not exceed 500 kilograms per hour.
 Water There is no release of aqueous waste from the activity to waters.
-There is no release of aqueous waste from the activity to waters. • 5 73 ,0, ·06.
-(40, Jalid for appro 10. •